CS234319/safot/Material/md/prolog/clp.md

 ---vert---

-we can use the `in` operator in out code
+we can use the `in` operator in our code

 ```prolog
 X in 1..5.